StatStud/book-club/content/posts/never-get-angry-again.md

 - A person who feels too afraid to make long-term plans and to invest in his life sends a message to his subconscious that he does not have trust.
 Then, imperceptibly and unintentionally, he seeks to validate his fear narrative and becomes attuned to whatever in his world offers him *proof* that he is right.
 Because of his ego-based decision to avoid legitimate pain, and opt out of life, his ego must now prove him right.
 - Those who lack self-control have no concept of trust
 - Everything that irritates us about others can lead us to an understanding of ourselves
+- "What is within my control right now that will help me to value who I am?
+To remind myself that I am a person of dignity and worthy of self-respect"
+    - In other words, collect the data to validate the narrative that you are a winner
+- Fear is the precursor to anger

 # Introduction